NBISweden/teaching_literature_club/README.md

 ### Why monthly?

-A succesfull journal club meets at regular and predictable intervals `[Deenadayalan et al., 2008]`.
+A successful journal club meets at regular and predictable intervals `[Deenadayalan et al., 2008]`.

 For this club, we felt that monthly is a reasonable starting frequency.